Badgerati/Pode/README.md

 ### Non-View Pode Files

 The rules for using Pode files for other types, like public css/js, work exactly like the above view files but they're placed within the `/public/` directory instead of the `/views/` directory.
-You also need to special the actual file type in the extension, for example:
+You also need to specify the actual file type in the extension, for example:

 ```plain
 /public/styles/main.css.pode